compolabs/orderbook-contract/README.md

 The Orderbook framework consists of five components, which can be found in the root folder:

-- **`market-contract`:** This Sway contract contains all the trading logic, including functionalities for opening, closing, and matching orders.
+- **`spark-market`:** This Sway contract contains all the trading logic, including functionalities for opening, closing, and matching orders.
 It serves as the core of the trading operations, with corresponding tests included.
-- **`market-registry`:** This Sway contract allows for the registration of new markets, specifically for asset trading pairs.
+- **`spark-registry`:** This Sway contract allows for the registration of new markets, specifically for asset trading pairs.
 It acts as a registry that keeps track of all available markets, with tests included.
 - **`spark-cli`:** Spark CLI tools for deploying and interacting with contracts.
 Detailed information is available in the README file within the subfolder.
-- **`spark-market-sdk`:** A Rust library (SDK) for interacting with the Market contract.
+- **`spark-market-sdk`:** A Rust library (SDK) for interacting with the SparkMarket contract.
 Additional details can be found in the README file within its subfolder.
-- **`spark-registry-sdk`:** A Rust library (SDK) for interacting with the Market Registry contract.
+- **`spark-registry-sdk`:** A Rust library (SDK) for interacting with the SparkRegistry contract.
 More information is available in the README file within its subfolder.

 ## Running All Tests